-David Schultz is professor in the Hamline University School of Business where he teaches graduate students in public, non-profit, and business administration.
-David teaches classes including professional ethics, housing and economic policy, privatization, and public policy.
+David Schultz is a professor in the Hamline University Department of Political Science where he teaches classes in American politics, public policy and administration, and ethics.
 Professor Schultz also holds an appointment at the University of Minnesota law school where he teaches election law, state constitutional law, and professional responsibility (legal ethics).

 Professor Schultz has a Ph.D. in political science and a J.D. (law degree) from the University of Minnesota, an LLM from the University of London, M.A.s in political science and philosophy from Rutgers University and SUNY Binghamton respectively, a Masters of Astronomy from James Cook University (history of astronomy) and a B.A. in political science and philosophy from SUNY Binghamton.
 Previously he has taught classes in American politics, political participation, campaigns and elections, urban politics, state and local government, and constitutional law, and at the University of Wisconsin, University of Minnesota, Trinity University (San Antonio, Texas), and Gustavus Adolphus College.
 He has also taught at the University of St. Thomas and Hamline University law schools.

-Professor Schultz is the author of more than 25 books, 12 legal treatises, and 90 articles on topics ranging from civil service reform, campaign finance reform, eminent domain law, constitutional law, and the media and politics.
-His most recent publications include The Encyclopedia of American Law and Criminal Justice (Facts on File, Inc. 2012) and Andromeda Galaxy and the Rise of Modern Astronomy (Springer, 2012).
+Professor Schultz is the author of more than 25 books, 12 legal treatises, and 100 articles on topics ranging from civil service reform, campaign finance reform, eminent domain law, constitutional law, and the media and politics.
+His most recent publications include American Politics in the Age of Ignorance (Palgrave 2012), The Encyclopedia of American Law and Criminal Justice (Facts on File, Inc. 2012) and Andromeda Galaxy and the Rise of Modern Astronomy (Springer, 2012).

 In 2007 Professor Schultz was a Fulbright Scholar teaching election law at the American University in Yerevan, Armenia, and in 2009 he was a Fulbright Scholar at Corvinus University in Budapest, Hungary.
 David has also taught and lectured in Russia (Moscow State University), Slovakia, Lithuania, Latvia, Estonia, and Finland.